maovidal/buildroot_pi_swupdate/README.md

 A small helper script has been provided to make using the container a little easier for each board variant and mechanism:

+The ones related to the Pi2 and CM4 boards, with SWUpdate support:

+- `./externals/pi_swupdate/run_pi2.sh`
+- `./externals/pi_swupdate/run_cm4.sh`

+The ones just to test the `tryboot`, `autoboot` mechanisms:

 - `./externals/pi_swupdate/run_pi2_tryboot.sh`
 - `./externals/pi_swupdate/run_pi2_autoboot.sh`
 - `./externals/pi_swupdate/run_cm4_tryboot.sh`
 - `./externals/pi_swupdate/run_cm4_autoboot.sh`

-Those are modified versions of the one at `./scripts/run.sh` that use the `data only` container defined exclusively for each board and mechanism type and produce the output separated in the `pi_swupdate/` folders.
+All those scripts are modified versions of the one at `./scripts/run.sh` that use the `data only` container defined exclusively for each board and mechanism type and produce the output separated in the `pi_swupdate/` folders.

 Then you can use usual commands like this in the case of the `CM4` board based on the `autoboot` mechanism: